mitryp/responsibility_chain/README.md

 >
 > [_Image source_](https://refactoring.guru/design-patterns/chain-of-responsibility)

-This package enables using a functional or object-oriented approach to define the handlers of responsibility.
+This package enables using a functional or object-oriented approach to define handlers of responsibility.
-It provides `ResponsibilityChain` and `ResponsibilityChainWithArgs` classes, which allow you to chain multiple handlers together using the `node` and `funcNode` methods for object and functional handlers respectively.
+It provides `ResponsibilityChain` and `ResponsibilityChainWithArgs` classes, which allow you to chain multiple handlers together using the `chain` method.
-You must also specify the `orElse` function when creating a chain object.
+You also need to specify the `orElse` function when creating a chain object.
 The result of this function will be returned if none of the handlers return a result.

 ## Usage